 Team leaders are primarily participants in that they will participate in all the activities and fishing and do not need to have prior Ocean Challenge/fishing experience.
 However, prior team leading experience is preferred.

 Each year, four CITs have the opportunity to attend an extended 40-day Captain-in-Training Ocean Challenge program, coming a week early and staying ten days after the program.

-CITs will be trained in the basics of boat preparation, maintenance, maneuvering, as well as charts, navigation, and fishing techniques.
+CITs will be instructed in the basics of boat preparation, safety, maintenance, maneuvering, as well as charts, navigation, and fishing techniques.
 CITs will also enjoy an overnight fishing trip with the senior captains and staff in preparation for the program.

 During the program, CITs will be paired with a senior captain whom they’ll assist with boat preparation, maintenance, safety, and navigation.
 They’ll play a key role in teaching participants how set up their tackle and land their fish.
 On land, they’ll serve as an extension of our staff team, supporting the team leaders, activities, and education.

 After the NOCP program, CITs will assist in hosting a local Kodiak Community Fishing Day, compete in a staff tournament, learn how to winterize a boat, and conclude with an overnight fishing trip.

 It is preferred that CITs:

 • Have attended NOCP previously or have boating/captaining experience

 • Have already taken the USCG Boating Safely course or equivalent

 • Have their CPR/First Aid certification